msh9/codinginthetrenches.com/content/2013/when-is-software-done-and-how-to-not-get-there.rst

 waterfall.
 Suppose I build you a house, no a warehouse (to make it more of an 'enterprisey' situation).
 The warehouse is very modern--it has an automated robotic storage system, RFID tagging of the goods it stores, and is meant to be operated 24/7/365.
-Then suppose that this warehouse works fine for a few years, but you discover come that when the date January 1, 2036 rolls around suddenly your warehouse returns to operating like the early 1970s.
+Then suppose that this warehouse works fine for a few years, but you discover that when January 1, 2036 rolls around suddenly your warehouse returns to operating like the early 1970s.
 This is not exactly ideal.
 Continuing the goods distribution theme, suppose I build you a delivery trunk in the early 80s.
 Now suppose that 30 years later you're still using the same basic